wp-insider/simple-membership/simple-membership/readme.txt

 - Added debug logging for after a password is reset successfully.
 - Added a new bulk action item.
 Activate account and notify members in bulk.
 Customize the activation email from the email settings menu of the plugin.
 - Added validation in the bulk operation function to check and make sure that multiple records were selected before trying the bulk action.
+- Added an "Add Member" tab in the members menu.

 = 3.1.6 =
 - Added a new feature to show the admin toolbar to admin users only.